microsoft/app-camp/docs/aad/A03-after-apply-styling.md

 ## Next steps

 Congratulations!
 You have completed all core application development labs in **path A**.
-You may continue with any of the following labs.
+It's time to choose your own adventure!
+Please continue with any of the following labs.

 - [Add a Configurable Tab](./ConfigurableTab.md)
 - [Add a Deep link to a personal Tab](./Deeplink.md)